act-rules/act-rules.github.io/_rules/html-page-lang-xml-lang-match-5b7ae0.md

 Since most assistive technologies will consistently use `lang` over `xml:lang` when both are used, violation of this rule may not necessarily be a violation of WCAG 2.
 Only when there are inconsistencies between assistive technologies as to which attribute is used to determine the language does this lead to a violation of SC 3.1.1.

 ## Background

+This rule is only applicable to non-embedded HTML pages.
+HTML pages embedded into other documents, such as through `iframe` or `object` elements are not applicable because they are not [web pages](https://www.w3.org/TR/WCAG21/#dfn-web-page-s) according to the definition in WCAG.

 - [H57: Using language attributes on the html element](https://www.w3.org/WAI/WCAG21/Techniques/html/H57)
 - [BCP 47: Tags for Identifying Languages](https://www.ietf.org/rfc/bcp/bcp47.txt)